-When a person becomes addicted to drugs, by far the best approach is to seek out drug rehab treatment at a residential facility.
-This is exactly what we offer at Ocean Recovery Centre in Blackpool, Lancashire, and nationally throughout the United Kingdom through our parent company, Rehab Clinics Group.
-Undergoing a drug rehab programme allows you to detox under medically controlled conditions.
+When someone has a drug addiction, it is considered that the best approach is to seek out drug addiction treatment at a residential facility.
+This is exactly what we offer at Ocean Recovery Centre in Blackpool, Lancashire, and nationally throughout the United Kingdom through our parent company, Step One Recovery.
+Undergoing drug addiction treatment programmes such as drug rehab allows you to detox under medically controlled conditions.
 You will also benefit from a robust therapy and counselling service that help you to readjust to life without drugs.
 Here, you will gain the tool-set needed to remain in recovery for the rest of your life.

 What is meant by drug addiction?

-The word ‘drug addiction’ is a common term used in speech.
+The word ‘drug addiction’ is a common term.
 You will have come across the term in films, TV programmes and during your school years.
 However, the exact definition of drug addiction is often misunderstood.

-The public is generally unsympathetic to people who develop an addiction to drugs.
+The public is generally unsympathetic to people who develop a drug addiction.
 Surveys conducted by researchers and media publications prove this fact.
 Many assume those who develop an addiction to drugs are someway culpable for their addiction.
 Others assume drug addiction is merely a lifestyle choice.
 These popular opinions are widely denounced by the wider medical community.
 For many years now, medical experts equate drug addiction to an illness that’s largely devoid of moral responsibility on the sufferer’s behalf and according to the national institute on drug abuse, addiction is a chronic disease that shows

 At Ocean Recovery Centre, we reject popular opinion by agreeing with the medical community that drug addiction is indeed a disease of the mind.
-At Ocean Recovery Centre, this view of drug addiction permeates everything we do.
+This view of drug addiction permeates everything we do.
 When you attend Ocean Recovery’s core drug addiction treatment programme, you will benefit from a wide range of therapy techniques that allow you to combat the disease of addiction and thus live a long and happy life.

-What are the signs that may signify I am suffering from a drug addiction?
+What are the signs that may signify I am suffering from drug addiction?

-If you are concerned you or a loved one could be suffering from a drug addiction, you will undoubtedly benefit from knowing the classic signs of drug addiction.
-The term ‘drug addiction’ is a general term, and the signs of drug addiction vary between different drugs.
+If you are concerned you or a loved one could be suffering from a drug addiction, you will undoubtedly benefit from knowing the classic signs.
+The term ‘drug addiction’ is a general term, and the signs of drug addiction vary between different people and different drugs.
 Here, we shall list some of the signs that are common amongst all drugs.
 You will thus need to conduct additional research in discovering the signs of the specific drugs you or your loved one is addicted to.

 Some of the classic symptoms that appear for all drug addictions include: